 Peter Leight has previously published poems in Paris Review, AGNI, FIELD, Beloit Poetry Review, Raritan, Matter, and other magazines.

-Having graduated from the University of Florida last year in French, Spanish, and English, Ann Manov is now a Fulbright English Teaching Assistant in Strasbourg, France.
-She has been published in The Lake, SAND, Intersect: The Stanford Journal of Science, Technology and Society, Quint and more.
+Ann Manov graduated from the University of Florida with B.A.'s in French, Spanish, and English literature.
+She then taught high school as a Fulbright English Teaching Assistant in Strasbourg, France.
+She is now a PhD student in French at Yale University and beginning a JD at Yale Law School.
+Her creative and critical writing can be found in SAND Journal, Delos, The Lake, Intersect: The Stanford Journal of Science, Technology, and Society and more.

 Melissa Ostrom teaches English at Genesee Community College and lives with her husband and children in rural western New York.
 Her fiction has appeared in The Florida Review, Quarter After Eight, The Baltimore Review, and Word Riot, among other journals.
 Her first novel, The Beloved Wild, is forthcoming from Macmillan in the winter of 2018.